jamesmcnamara/reviewr/README.md

 # Send a prompt with a custom system prompt
 node dist/index.js prompt "Process this text: Hello World" -s "You are an expert at text processing"

+# Send a prompt and log the conversation with a unique key
+node dist/index.js prompt "Analyze this code" -k "code-analysis-1"

 # Show all available tool schemas
 node dist/index.js show-schemas